-Currently we have 4 Egyptian Fruit Bats.
-They are all males and get along quite well.
-We also have 2 African Straw-colored Bats, one male and one female.
+Currently we have 7 Egyptian Fruit Bats and 2 African Straw-colored Bats, one male and one female.

 Our Egyptian Fruit Bats came to us in October of 2010 through a USDA licensed organization.
 They are all males, 2 of them were born in late 2009 and the other two may have been born in 2005.
 Their life expectancy is about 30 years in the wild, but in captivity it is usually less.

 We have given them Egyptian names: Tut, Ramses, Imhotep, and Azizi.
 The first two names are of Egyptian Pharaohs, Imhotep was a chancellor to the Pharaoh and the name Azizi means precious.

 In August of 2012 we acquired two African Straw-Colored Fruit Bats.
 The female was born in 2011, and the male was born April 7th, 2012.
 We are very excited to add these bats to our presentations.
 With care and training they should become wonderful educational animals.
 Since they are unrelated, we will be able to let them breed, but that won't be for a couple of years when they are both more mature.

 Since all of our bats are fruit bats, it makes food preparation a bit easier.
 Every night they are given a delicious fruit salad that may include bananas, mangoes, cantaloupe, apples, pears, grapes, and papaya.
 Vitamins and minerals are supplied through a delicious liquid nectar that they are given several times a week and we also give them canned ZuPreem primate diet.
 Although they do not need any vaccinations, they do have regular visits with our veterinarian.

 Can anyone own bats and have them as pets?